Coupling conduction-band valleys in SiGe heterostructures via shear strain and Ge concentration oscillations: Discussion

-In summary, we have shown that the combination of shear strain and the long-period Wiggle Well, dubbed ``STRAWW,'' is particularly effective for deterministically enhancing the valley splitting, which is a key missing ingredient for scaling up silicon spin qubit to large arrays.
+In summary, we have shown that the combination of shear strain and the long-period Wiggle Well, dubbed ``STRAWW,'' is particularly effective for deterministically enhancing the valley splitting, which is a key missing ingredient for scaling up silicon spin qubits to large arrays.
 Effective-mass theory shows that this enhancement arises from a second-order coupling process that requires breaking the screw symmetry of the diamond lattice.
 Numerically accurate tight-binding simulations suggest that valley splittings needed for qubit operation can be achieved using realistic shear strains ($\varepsilon_{xy}\approx 0.1$\%), while the required Ge concentration oscillations ($\lambda=1.7$~nm) have already been demonstrated in the laboratory~\cite{ McJunkin2021}.
-Strain simulations confirm that several different etching techniques could be used to achieve such strain.
+While ``intrinsic'' strain sources such as metallic gates, dislocations, and dielectric layers do not provide a sufficiently large shear strain for our purposes~\cite{Thorbeck2015,Park2016,Frink2023,CorleyWiciak2023,ONeill2021}, our strain simulations confirm that several different etching techniques could be used to achieve such strain.
 Overall, the fabrication requirements for STRAWW are much less challenging than other schemes, including ultra-sharp interfaces and short-period Wiggle Wells, making this a very attractive approach for managing valley splitting in future qubit experiments.
-Moreover, spin-orbit coupling is also enhanced in long-period Wiggle Wells, which can be exploited for qubit manipulation~\cite{Woods2023a}.
-We expect that future device designs could provide shear strains larger than those reported here, through a variety of implementation strategies.
+Moreover, spin-orbit coupling is also enhanced in long-period Wiggle Wells, which may be exploited for qubit manipulation~\cite{Woods2023a}.
+We expect that future devices could provide shear strains larger than those reported here, through a variety of implementation strategies.